 When you’re the boss, you’re responsible for all the administration, including paying the taxes.
 As tax season is upon us, we’re offering up some of the best tax tips for the self-employed that will help streamline the process.
 Once you get familiar with the basics, paying taxes as a self-employed person is fairly straightforward.

 Particularly relevant, the job market in 2020 was a big motivator for many workers to rethink their position in the workforce and consider self-employment that they could do from home.
+As per the Global Entrepreneurship Monitor (GEM) 2022-2023 report, 31 million Americans started new businesses in 2023.
 For those facing their first tax season as a self-employed person, these tax tips can clarify what can seem like a complicated topic.

 1) Save for Your Self-Employment Tax